izimobil/django-rest-framework-datatables/docs/example-app.rst

 Postgres
 ########

 You can use Postgres as the source database.
-To do this, you will need to have `Docker <https://docker.com/>`_ installed.
+This example uses `Docker <https://docker.com/>`_ as a container for the database.

 Initialise the database as follows: